Geology

 PriorityChoice: Maximum, MinimumReverses the scaling so that the smallest sample values have the largest size.

-Minimum Scale FactorDoubleScales the sample values with the least priority.
+Minimum Scale FactorDoubleScales the sample values with the least Priority.

-Maximum Scale FactorDoubleScales the sample values with the greatest priority.
+Maximum Scale FactorDoubleScales the sample values with the greatest Priority.

 Sphere SubdivisionsIntegerDefines how finely the sample spheres are rendered.
 Higher values mean smoother spheres but at a higher memory cost.